miklevin/MikeLev.in/_posts/2023-05-11-the-content-that-ai-can-t-generate.md

 need wealth-hiding kung fu like the Swiss who have all the money stolen from the Jewish people during World War II.

-The fortified rich will never give it back and would rather burn it than give it back.
-But can you imagine how such personality-types fear the Carpenters?
+The fortified rich will never give it back and would rather see it destroyed.
+Fear is both a valid motivation and the worst for the people around you.
+Can you imagine how such personality-types fear the Carpenters?
 You can't build a wall high enough to keep out the Carpenters.
 You can't even build the wall without the Carpenters.
 That's why new-age new-money is almost always a Carpenter-like tech-entrepreneur.
+They're Carpenters with hammers.
+They had the wherewithall to seize the means of production and hold onto it for awhile.
+They're normally still starting out from upper-middle-class at least, because money pays for opportunity.

 Okay, so what's the math of getting the pendulum to swing back?
 Is it always revolution?
 Is it always Harry Seldon's psychohistory predicting the fall of